GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/tests/README.md

 If you find the last line of the output is `======Successfully finished the test for solution [RELATIVE_PATH]======`, it means the test run is successful.
-Otherwise, it is the detailed error message of the failure.
+Otherwise, you'll find the detailed error message of the failure.

 ## How to add new tests?